Organizations invest a lot of time and effort in mapping business processes, however rarely is process analysis approached with the same rigor.

 - Reduction in errors

-Process standardisation requires a more general approach towards all the specific situations.
+Process standardisation requires a more general approach toward all the specific situations.
 Such an approach reduces the chances of human error as the dependency on the individual, suppliers, and systems get reduced.

 - Brings consistency and transparency